- HOME

 Bi-weekly pay schedules are the most common, especially in the United States due to state laws.
 If you choose this pay schedule, you will be paying your employee once every two weeks on a designated day of the week.
 This means that in a year, you would pay your employees 26 times.

-A semi-monthly pay schedule means pay checks are distributed two times a month, usually on fixed dates such as the 1st and 15th, or the 15th and 30th.
+A semi-monthly or bi-monthly pay schedule means pay checks are distributed two times a month, usually on fixed dates such as the 1st and 15th, or the 15th and 30th.
 However, they may not necessarily fall on the same day of the week, and you would end up paying your employees 24 times in a year instead of 26.

 You pay your employees slightly smaller sums spread across the year.